nath54/supersnake/README.md

 The different game modes:
 -------------------------

-There is 6 game modes :
+There is 6 game modes:

 - Normal:
         - This is the normal snake's game mode